Get alerts of updates about «Genetics in MoBa»

 - Analysed on Illumina OmniExpress at deCODE (in progress)

-The principal investigators mentioned above (Per Minor Magnus, Pål Njølstad and Ole Andreassen) are, until 2025, to be invited to participate in any study using the GWAS data and must be accredited in acknowledgements.
+The principal investigators mentioned above (Per Minor Magnus, Pål Njølstad and Ole Andreassen) are, until 2025, to be invited to participate in any study applying MoBa to use the GWAS data and must be accredited in acknowledgements.
 This does not mean automatic co-authorship.
 MoBa expect all researchers to follow the guidelines from the Vancouver Convention regarding authorship.
 The number of collaborators and authorships should be agreed upon following a dialogue between the project participants.